harjotsm/patient-management/README.md

 ## 📝 License

 This project is licensed under the MIT License.

-## 👥 Contact

-For questions or support, please contact the development team.

 ---

 **Note**: This is a learning/demonstration project showcasing microservices architecture patterns, communication protocols (REST, gRPC, Kafka), and modern Spring Boot practices.